filecoin-project/lotus/documentation/en/cli-lotus-provider.md

    default, defaults                Print default node config set, add, update, create         Set a config layer or the base by providing a filename or stdin. get, cat, show                   Get a config layer by name.
-You may want to pipe the output to a file, or use 'less' list, ls                         List config layers you can get. interpret, view, stacked, stack  Interpret stacked config layers by this version of lotus-provider, with system-generated comments. remove, rm, del, delete          Remove a named config layer. edit                             edit a config layer from-miner                       Express a database config (for lotus-provider) from an existing miner. new-cluster                      Create new coniguration for a new cluster help, h                          Shows a list of commands or help for one command
+You may want to pipe the output to a file, or use 'less' list, ls                         List config layers present in the DB. interpret, view, stacked, stack  Interpret stacked config layers by this version of lotus-provider, with system-generated comments. remove, rm, del, delete          Remove a named config layer. edit                             edit a config layer from-miner                       Express a database config (for lotus-provider) from an existing miner. new-cluster                      Create new configuration for a new cluster help, h                          Shows a list of commands or help for one command

 OPTIONS: